-The following skills are contained in this module: Hoisting loads properly; How wire connectors are made and installed; Building wire construction and insulation properties; How building wire is sized.
+The following skills are contained in this module: Learning to tie basic knots; Using hand signals; Hoisting loads properly; How wire connectors are made and installed; Building wire construction and insulation properties.

-Conduit Bending - Theory and Practice
+Conduit Fabrication - Theory and Practice

-The following skills are contained in this module: How to work with fractions; Using basic trigonometric functions; How to fabricate ninety degree stubs in electrical conduit; How to fabricate kicks and offsets in electrical conduit; How to fabricate 3 & 4 bend saddles in electrical conduit.
+The following skills are contained in this module: How building wire is sized; How to work with fractions; Review of basic trigonometric functions; How to fabricate ninety degree stubs, kicks and offsets in electrical conduit; How to fabricate 3 & 4 bend saddles in electrical conduit.